mypebble/django-pgviews/README.md

 Postgres 9.4 and up allow materialized views to be refreshed concurrently, without blocking reads, as long as a unique index exists on the materialized view.
 To enable concurrent refresh, specify the name of a column that can be used as a unique index on the materialized view.
+Unique index can be defined on more than one column of a materialized view.
 Once enabled, passing `concurrently=True` to the model's refresh method will result in postgres performing the refresh concurrently.
 (Note that the refresh method itself blocks until the refresh is complete; concurrent refresh is most useful when materialized views are updated in another process or thread.)

 Example: